VictoriaSzy/MKS21X-FinalProject/README.md

 01-20-2019

 Victoria: I continued working on the tile construction in Main and realized that we could just use the identifier as a char instead of a String.
 So for all of the levels and modes, I figured out how to make Main.java put the identifier out for each of the tiles.
 From here, we just need to make sure that when the user clicks enter, the tile at the specific x and y coordinates makes itself visible.
-This will cause either a bomb to show up or the number of bombs around it.
+This will cause either a bomb to show up or the number of bombs around it..

+01-21-2019

+Victoria: I finished up working on the enter key and made sure that it worked on all of the modes and levels.
+I made the game work so that when the enter key is hit, it changes the identifier of the tile based on the cursor's location relative to the x-coordinate of the first column of the board and the y-coordinate of the first row of the board.
+We tried including our gameover message but the screen didn't clear properly so Jionghao wants to figure it out.
+Jionghao and I both wrote the instructions together.